 - While oXygen continues to include SVN Client in its standard distribution, we

-decided to make it also available as a separate product.
-So if you are just looking for
+decided to also make it available as a separate product.
+If you are just looking for an

 When started from oXygen, the SVN Client is shown as a separate window.
 This

 window can also be launched separately as a standalone application.

 Apache SubversionTM was designed as a replacement for CVS.
 Its features

 - Multiple repository access protocols including HTTP and HTTPS